neondatabase/website/content/docs/connect/connect-postgres-gui.md

 - hostname: `ep-square-sea-260584.us-east-2.aws.neon.tech`
 - database name: `neondb`

-For security reasons, passwords are only shown when they are created.
+Passwords are only shown when they are created.
 If you misplaced your password, you can reset it by selecting **Reset Password** link in the Connection Details widget, or by navigating to **Settings** > **Users**.

 Neon uses the default PostgreSQL port, `5432`.

 ## Connect to the database

-In the GUI application on IDE, enter your connection details into the appropriate fields and connect.
+In the GUI application or IDE, enter the connection details into the appropriate fields and connect.
 In PgAdmin 4, clicking **Save** establishes the database connection.

 ![Register - Server](./images/pgadmin4.png)

-If the connection was successful, you should be able to view and interact with your database.
+If the connection was successful, you should be able to view and interact with your database from the GUI application or IDE.

 ## Tested GUI applications and IDEs

-Connections from the following GUI applications and IDEs have been tested with Neon:
+Connections from the following GUI applications and IDEs have been tested with Neon.

 - [CLion](https://www.jetbrains.com/clion/)
 - [DataGrip](https://www.jetbrains.com/datagrip/)